steve-maina/wireframing/README.md

 - **Enables Easy Modifications:** Making changes to a wireframe is quicker and less costly than altering a high-fidelity design or a developed product.
 This flexibility encourages experimentation and iterative improvement.
 - **Guides the Design Process:** Wireframes act as a guide for subsequent design and development phases, ensuring that the final product aligns with the initial vision and requirements.
 - **Focuses on Functionality and User Experience:** By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+# Key Elements in a Wireframe
+- **Layout Structure:** Defines the arrangement of elements on the page.
+  **Example:** A wireframe for an e-commerce homepage might place a large hero banner at the top, product categories below it in a grid, and a footer with contact info at the bottom.
+  **Contribution:**
+This defines a clear visual hierarchy and flow, helping users quickly find featured products and navigate categories easily.
+A well-organized layout reduces cognitive load and enhances user experience.
+- **Navigation:** Shows how users will move through the site or application.
+  **Example:** The wireframe includes a top horizontal menu with categories like “Home,” “Shop,” “About,” and “Contact,” plus a hamburger menu on mobile.
+ **Contribution:** Navigation elements guide users through the site efficiently, making it intuitive to find different sections.
+Good navigation improves usability and keeps users engaged.
+- **Content Placement:** Indicates where text, images, and other content will be positioned.
+  **Example:** The wireframe places a headline and introductory text prominently near the top of the page, with images aligned to the right side and call-to-action buttons below the text.
+ **Contribution:** Proper content placement ensures key messages are noticed first, images complement the text without distraction, and CTAs are easy to find and click—driving desired actions.
+- **Functionality:** Outlines key functionalities and interactions.
+  **Example:** A wireframe shows interactive elements like a search bar, dropdown filters for products, and clickable product thumbnails that lead to detail pages.
+  **Contribution:** Outlining functionality early helps developers and designers understand how users will interact with the site, ensuring features are practical and enhance user engagement.